-the exhibition was designed by the Museo Chileno de arte precolombino, Santiago de Chile, and presented from October 31, 2007 to March 30, 2008 under the title Morir para gobernar.
+the exhibition was conceived by the Museo Chileno de arte precolombino, Santiago de Chile, and will be presented from 31st October 2007 to 30th March 2008 under the title Morir para gobernar.
 Sexo y poder en la sociedad Moche.

-the majority of ceramics come from the exceptional collections of the Museo Larco de Lima, Peru.
+the majority of the ceramics come from the exceptional collections of the Museo Larco de Lima, Peru.

 manifestation organisée dans le cadre des célébrations du bicentenaire des